All Episodes

 He was in the state legislature before that.

-Just talk a little bit about the process that ultimately led you to make this ins incredible decision.
+Just talk a little bit about the process that ultimately led you to make this incredible decision.

 You chose to have your leg amputated and then talk about what happened to you after that.

-So I I I did.
+So I did.

-And then later on I got hit by a mortar when they were trying to overrun our fire base.
+And then later on, I got hit by a mortar when they were trying to overrun our fire base.

 Who knew, right?

-Uh I didn't know what had happened because when you're fighting for your life, you fight for your life.
+I didn't know what had happened because when you're fighting for your life, you fight for your life.

 If it's a no-fail mission, you don't fail.

-Uh eventually I started having uh weird pains and my leg, I would want it to go left and it wouldn't go left, it would go right, or it would not work at all, and I'd trip and fall.
+Eventually, I started having weird pains and my leg, I would want it to go left and it wouldn't go left.

-And uh, you know, it was hard to understand because I had been in a very select group of people where my physicality was really how I did things and how I got by.
+And, you know, it was hard to understand because I had been in a very select group of people where my physicality was really how I did things and how I got by.

 God's plan is so much bigger than our plan.

-All I wanted to do was be a Green Beret or fight uh amongst the very select people at the tip of the spear doing things for our country nobody knew about.
+All I wanted to do was be a Green Beret or fight amongst the very select people at the tip of the spear doing things for our country nobody knew about.

 But that wasn't God's plan.

-I got injured, and I had to learn to use other skills and accept help and get up in a new way, and that's what I had to do.
+I got injured, and I had to learn to use other skills and accept help and get up in a new way.

 So over the next six and a half years or so, I went through a slow manifestation of my leg dying.

-I went through multiple surgeries and uh multiple exams and a lot of misdiagnosis before they figured out what was going on, and in 2014 they cut my leg off, and uh about a year little about a year later, I uh re-qualified as a Green Beret.
+I went through multiple surgeries and multiple exams and a lot of misdiagnosis before they figured out what was going on.

-I was found fully fit for duty, and I had to earn my place back in our tribe because uh in that regiment, and as a Green Beret, there's only one standard.
+I was found fully fit for duty, and I had to earn my place back in our tribe because in that regiment, and as a Green Beret, there's only one standard.

 I had to earn it.

-And I again so grateful that people gave me the chance to do that, because again, there's some culpability with me as well.
+And I, again, so grateful that people gave me the chance to do that because, again, there's some culpability with me as well.

 I should have taken a knee and I should have faced out.

-But when you reach a pinnacle of an organization like these, the last thing you want to do is leave and not fight beside your brother, not fight beside the people who uh you would give your life for in an instant.
+But when you reach a pinnacle of an organization like these, the last thing you want to do is leave and not fight beside your brother, not fight beside the people who you would give your life for in an instant.

-Uh it's great to have you on.
+Lieutenant Governor Jay Collins, it's great to have you on.

-We've got thirty seconds left.
+We've got 30 seconds left.

-Well, I'll tell you what, I think we're going on two weeks now.
+I think we're going on two weeks now.

 That's a great question.

-Uh I am trying to be the best lieutenant governor I can be for the GOAT, for America's governor Ron DeSantis.
+I am trying to be the best lieutenant governor I can be for the GOAT, for America's Governor, Ron DeSantis, finally getting my foot wet, the other one too, and trying to make a difference.

-We'll continue to assess, but in the end, I'm really hyper focused on my job as Lieutenant Governor right now.
+We'll continue to assess, but in the end, I'm really hyper-focused on my job as Lieutenant Governor right now.

 Well, as we said, a true badass for Lieutenant Governor of the state of Florida.